srcfl/egw-getting-started/README.md

 Note: The `internet connection` should say `Connected` when connected over ethernet.

 ## Step 3 - Solana wallet setup
 To receive `SRC-tokens`, you need to enter your solana wallet ID.
-It is possible to skip this step for now, but we will require this information in the future.
+This is needed for you to receive your `SRC-tokens` and see your device on the explorer.

 ![Alt text](images/image-3.png)